wilsonbljr/wilsonbljr/README.md

-- 🔭 I’m currently working on projects from my bootcamp (until 3 Dec.)
+- 🔭 I’m currently working on Wise Systems
-- 🌱 I’m currently learning JavaScript and finishing my Bachelor of Technology on System Analysis and Development
+- 🌱 I’m currently improving my JavaScript and TypeScript skills
 - 👯 I’m looking to collaborate on any projects, just contact me
-- 📫 How to reach me: wilsonbljr@gmail.com, or https://www.linkedin.com/in/wilsonbljr/
+- 📫 How to reach me: https://www.linkedin.com/in/wilsonbljr/
 - 😄 Pronouns: He/Him